MaximeMRF/v7-docs/content/start/tutorial/hypermedia/database_and_models.md

 :::step{title="Define the table structure in the migration"}

-Now update the migration to create the comments table with the content column.
+Now update the migration to create the comments table with a content column.

 ```ts title="database/migrations/1763866347711_create_comments_table.ts"
 import { BaseSchema } from '@adonisjs/lucid/schema'